-Chromebook touchpad causing trouble?
-Here’s how to right-click the right way
+New to Chromebooks?
+Here's how to right-click with the touchpad or keyboard

-Did you recently get a Chromebook?
+There a number of things different about using a Chromebook than on a MacBook or Windows PC.
+If you’re used to a mouse where you have a right-click, you might be wondering how to accomplish that task without any mouse buttons.
 If you’re having trouble finding the right way to right-click on the touchpad, you’re not alone.
 Here’s how it’s done!

 We have provided several different methods of right-clicking based on what you want to do.
 Take a look at the options, and dive into the method that you think will be of the most use.